 Trusted Buffalo Estate Tax Lawyers

-At Friedman & Ranzenhofer, our Buffalo estate tax lawyers provide clients throughout Western New York with a comprehensive range of estate and gift planning services, from advice regarding the appropriate estate planning structures to preparing the necessary estate and gift tax returns, and to advocating on your behalf in the event of a tax controversy.
+At Friedman & Ranzenhofer, our Buffalo estate tax lawyers provide clients throughout New York with a comprehensive range of estate and gift planning services, from advice regarding the appropriate estate planning structures to preparing the necessary estate and gift tax returns, and to advocating on your behalf in the event of a tax controversy.

 Our experienced Buffalo estate tax lawyers pride themselves on providing compassionate, knowledgeable, and practical legal advice.
 Contact our skilled tax attorneys to learn how we can help you preserve your assets, and your legacy.